ProSparse: Introducing and Enhancing Intrinsic Activation Sparsity within Large Language Models: Preliminaries and Related Works

-Previous studies have marked activation sparsity as a prevalent phenomenon existing in almost any ReLU-activated Transformer architecture~\cite{li2022large}, from LLMs (e.g., T5~\cite{raffel2020exploring} and OPT~\cite{zhang2022opt}) to some vision models (e.g., ViT~\cite{dosovitskiy2020image}).
-However, recent LLMs such as Falcon~\cite{almazrouei2023falcon} and LLaMa~\cite{touvron2023llama2} prevalently adopt non-ReLU activation functions such as GELU~\cite{hendrycks2016gaussian} and Swish~\cite{elfwing2018sigmoid} and do not exhibit activation sparsity.
-Therefore, to leverage the merits of activation sparsity without training a ReLU-activated LLM from scratch, many works conduct ReLUfication, which introduces sparse ReLU-based activations into non-ReLU LLMs. \citet{zhang2022moefication} train the GELU-activated BERT~\cite{devlin2018bert} into a ReLU-activated version after a direct substitution of the activation function. \citet{zhang2024relu} apply a similar paradigm to Falcon and LLaMA, which are activated by GELU and Swish respectively.
-Since activation substitution cannot reach satisfactory sparsity, mainly due to the unhandled inherent limitation of the original non-ReLU activation distribution, \citet{mirzadeh2023relu} introduce the inserted and shifted ReLU activation functions and conduct a radical shift in activation distribution.
-Although these shifted operations are claimed to achieve sparsity of nearly 95\%, we cannot replicate the results in our experiments (Section~\ref{sec:main-results}) and the sparsity is still limited.
+\paragraph{ReLUfication} Activation sparsity naturally exists in ReLU-activated architecture~\cite{li2022lazy}, from LLMs~\cite{raffel2020exploring,zhang2022opt} to vision models~\cite{dosovitskiy2020image}.
+However, recent LLMs such as Falcon~\cite{almazrouei2023falcon} and LLaMA~\cite{touvron2023llama2} prevalently adopt non-ReLU activation functions such as GELU~\cite{hendrycks2016gaussian} and Swish~\cite{elfwing2018sigmoid} without intrinsic activation sparsity.
+Therefore, to leverage the merits of activation sparsity without training a ReLU-activated LLM from scratch, many works conduct ReLUfication, introducing sparse ReLU-based activations into non-ReLU LLMs. \citet{zhang2022moefication} converts a GELU-activated BERT~\cite{devlin2018bert} into a ReLU-activated version through activation function substitution and additional training.
+ReluLLaMA and ReluFalcon apply a similar paradigm to Falcon and LLaMA, respectively~\cite{zhang2024relu}.
+Since activation substitution cannot reach satisfactory sparsity, mainly due to the unhandled limitation of the original dense activation distribution, the inserted and shifted ReLU activation functions are introduced~\cite{mirzadeh2023relu}, conducting a radical shift in activation distribution.
+Although these operations are claimed to achieve sparsity of nearly 95\%, we cannot replicate the results in our experiments (see the 3rd paragraph of Section~\ref{sec:discussion}) and the sparsity is still limited.
+By contrast, ProSparse is a ReLUfication method designed to achieve high sparsity and mitigate performance degradation concurrently.

-As discussed above, we can clearly recognize the promise of activation sparsity and also observe the key challenge of leveraging ReLUfication to achieve activation sparsity: how to concurrently achieve high sparsity and comparable performance.
-To this end, this paper introduces ProSparse, a ReLUfication method that can obtain high ReLU-based activation sparsity for non-ReLU LLMs without performance degradation.